 Interesting facts about human hearing.
-Presentation on the surrounding world on the topic "The structure of the human ear."
+Presentation on the surrounding world on the topic "Structure of the human ear."
 Diagram of the structure of the human ear for children

-can tell a lot.
-Hearing is a familiar feeling for everyone.
-But what is a pair of auricles?
-Why, when we put a shell to our ear, we believe that we hear the sound of the sea?
+can tell you a lot.
+Hearing is a familiar feeling for every person.
+But what is a pair of ears?
+Why is it that when we put a shell to our ear, we think we hear the sound of the sea?

-1. Men are more likely to experience hearing loss than women....
-The fact is that the male half of the population works in a noisy environment, in which constant work is the cause of the damaged hearing.
+1. Men are more likely to experience hearing loss than women.
+The fact is that the male half of the population works in a noisy environment, Full time job which is the cause of damaged hearing.

-2. Ears can self-clean...
-There are pores in the ear canal that produce wax.
-With the help of small hairs, they push it out of the ears.
+2. Ears can self-clean.
+The ear canal has pores that produce wax.
+With the help of small hairs they push it out of their ears.

-3. When a person brings a shell to his ear, he believes that he hears the sound of the ocean, but this is not so....
-All we hear is the sound of blood running through our veins.
+3. When a person puts a shell to his ear, he thinks he hears the sound of the ocean, but this is not so..
+All we hear is the sound of blood running through the veins.

-4. Hearing loss can be caused by water that has entered the ear for some reason....
+4. The cause of hearing loss may be water that, for some reason, gets into the ear..
 This phenomenon is most often observed in children.
-In turn, this causes an ear infection.
-It is not easily treatable, but has dire consequences if ignored.
+This in turn causes an ear infection.
+It is easy to treat, but it attracts dire consequences, if you ignore it.

-5. Thanks to the ears, a person maintains his balance in space....
+5. Thanks to the ears, a person maintains his balance in space.
 There are 3 canals near the cochlea.
-They function as a gyroscope, keeping the person in balance and providing information on whereabouts.
-It is often possible to observe when a person has an ear infection, he has difficulty keeping his balance.
+They act as a gyroscope, keeping a person balanced and providing location information.
+It is often possible to observe when a person has ear infection, he has difficulty keeping his balance.

-6. Rugby players have ears that look like cauliflower...
-This is easy to explain.
-During play, the outer cartilage of the ear is repeatedly damaged and becomes cabbage-like over time.
+6. Rugby players have ears that look like cauliflower .
+It's easy to explain.
+During play, the outer cartilage of the ear is repeatedly damaged and eventually becomes cabbage-like.

-7. Children have more sensitive hearing, which weakens over the years...
-When a person is born, he can hear even the lowest sounds, for example, below the sounds that the piano makes.
-The same goes for high pitched sounds.
+7. Children have more sensitive hearing, which weakens over time.
+When a person is born, he can hear even the lowest sounds, for example, below the sounds produced by a piano.
+The same goes for high-pitched sounds.

 7

-8. Earwax was very actively used in the household....
-Scribes during the Middle Ages extracted pigments from it, with the help of which they illustrated books.
-They also helped the seamstresses to keep the ends of the threads from fraying.
+8. Earwax was very actively used on the farm.
+During the Middle Ages, scribes extracted pigments from it, which they used to illustrate books.
+They also helped seamstresses keep the ends of the threads from fraying.
 Previously, there were no waxed threads.
-In 1832, a book described that sulfur was able to alleviate the pain of a puncture injury.
+In 1832, a book described how sulfur could soothe the pain caused by a piercing object.

-9. World Eskimo Olympic Games are famous for some interesting game...
-It's called the ear tug of war.
+9. The World Eskimo Olympic Games are famous for a certain interesting game .
+It's called "tug of war with the ears."
 The unusual sport is popular.
-Two opponents sit down opposite each other.
-A loop of one rope is put on each ear.
-Further, they try to pull the cord until it jumps out of the opponent's ear or he complains of pain.
+Two opponents sit opposite each other.
+A loop of one rope is placed over each ear.
+Next, they try to pull the cord until it slips out of the enemy’s ear or he complains of pain.

-10. It is known that sailors began to wear the first gold earrings...
+10. It is known that the first gold earrings were worn by sailors.
 This was necessary so that they could be buried with dignity.
-This is the application of the decoration.
+This is the use of decoration.

-11. According to statistics, about 73% of people during a concert turn to their interlocutor with their right ear...
-They try to hear the conversation or decipher the speech against the background of very loud music.
-Some do not betray this meaning and listen with either one or the other ear, depending on the situation.
+11. According to statistics, about 73% of people during a concert turn to their interlocutor with their right ear.
+They are trying to hear a conversation or decipher speech against very loud music.
+Some people do not give this importance and listen with either one ear or the other, depending on the situation.

-12. Nose and ears are two parts of the body that can grow throughout a person's life...
-The auditory ossicles themselves do not grow, only the earlobe is stretched.
+12. The nose and ears are two parts of the body that can grow throughout a person’s life..
+The auditory ossicles themselves do not grow, only stretching of the earlobe is observed.

-13. According to scientists, hearing deteriorates if a person eats a lot....
-That is why, after a hearty meal, we experience discomfort in this area of the face.
+13. According to scientists, hearing deteriorates if a person eats a lot.
+That's why after a hearty lunch we experience discomfort in this area of the face.

-14. Surprisingly, the ears "work" around the clock...
-They continue to hear sounds even when the person is asleep.
-But how then do we not wake up?
-The fact is that the brain ignores all extraneous noises at this time, giving the body an opportunity to rest.
+14. Surprisingly, the ears “work” around the clock.
+They continue to hear sounds even when the person is sleeping.
+But how come we don’t wake up then?
+The fact is that the brain ignores all extraneous noise at this time, giving the body the opportunity to rest.

-15. African land is famous for a certain tribe named Maaban...
+15. The African land is famous for a certain tribe named Maaban.
 They are unique in that they live in complete silence.
 Members of the tribe, when they reach old age, can hear whispers at a distance of 300 m.

-We hope you enjoyed the collection with pictures - Interesting facts about human ears (15 photos) online of good quality.
+We hope you liked the selection of pictures - Interesting Facts about human ears (15 photos) online good quality.
 Please leave your opinion in the comments!
 Every opinion is important to us.

-Ears are organs of hearing in vertebrates and humans.
-The ear picks up sounds that are directed through the external auditory canal 24-30 mm long to the eardrum.
-The eardrum, ossicles, and inner ear fluid are a sound-conducting device that transmits sound vibrations.
-The auditory nerve, auditory pathways, and centers in the brain receive these vibrations.
+Ears are the organs of hearing in vertebrates and humans.
+The ear picks up sounds, which are directed through the external auditory canal, 24-30 mm long, to the eardrum.
+Eardrum, ossicles and fluid inner ear is a sound-conducting device that transmits sound vibrations.
+Auditory nerve, auditory pathways and centers in the brain perceive these vibrations.

-Man is able to distinguish over 400,000 different sounds.
-Ears are the organ of hearing and balance that senses changes in body position.
+A person can distinguish more than 400,000 different sounds.
+The ears are the organ of hearing, as well as balance, perceiving changes in body position.

-Most of the ear is hidden in the cavity of the temporal bone of the skull.
-The auricle and the external auditory canal make up the external ear.
-The air-filled middle ear is bounded on one side by the tympanic membrane separating it from the outer ear, and on the other by an oval window.
-Its only opening leads into the Eustachian tube, the canal that connects the middle ear to the pharynx.
+Most of the ear is hidden in the cavity temporal bone skulls The pinna and the external auditory canal make up the outer ear.
+The air-filled middle ear is bounded on one side by the tympanic membrane, which separates it from the outer ear, and on the other by the oval window.
+Its only opening leads into the Eustachian tube, a canal that connects the middle ear to the pharynx.
 The Eustachian tube helps maintain equal pressure on both sides of the eardrum.
 If it were different, then the eardrum could not vibrate correctly and the person would hear poorly.
-If there is a sudden change in external pressure, such as when a train enters a tunnel, the pressure on both sides of the eardrum may not be the same.
-If at this time you yawn or chew something, then the air through the Eustachian tube will flow in or out, the pressure will equalize, a pop will be heard in the ears, and hearing will be restored.
-The inner ear, which consists of the cochlea and semicircular canals, contains sound receptors, from which signals are sent to the brain.
+If there is a sudden change in external pressure, such as when a train enters a tunnel, the pressure on both sides of the eardrum may not be equal.
+If you yawn or chew something at this time, air will flow in or out through the Eustachian tube, the pressure will equalize, a pop will be heard in the ears, and hearing will be restored.
+The inner ear, which consists of the cochlea and semicircular canals, contains sound receptors from which signals travel to the brain.

-Sound arises as an oscillatory motion of particles of an elastic medium (for example, air molecules), propagating from a sound source in the form of waves, like circles on water from a thrown stone.
-These sound waves enter the ear and are picked up by special receptors.
+Sound arises as an oscillatory movement of particles of an elastic medium (for example, air molecules), propagating from a sound source in the form of waves, like circles on water from a thrown stone.
+These sound waves enter the ear and are perceived by special receptors.
 The receptors send signals to the brain, which recognizes them as sounds.

-The frequency of sound is measured in hertz, that is, the number of air vibrations in one second that caused the eardrum to vibrate is recorded.
-The lowest vibration frequency perceived by the human ear, which has 3000 nerve fibers to distinguish the frequency of sound, is defined at 16 Hz (16 vibrations per second).
-Depending on the person's age, this value gradually decreases from 21,000 to 12,000 and even up to 5,000 Hz in the elderly.
+The frequency of sound is measured in hertz, that is, the number of air vibrations in one second that caused vibrations of the eardrum is recorded.
+The lowest vibration frequency perceived by the human ear, which has 3000 nerve fibers to distinguish the frequency of sound, is determined to be 16 Hz (16 vibrations per second).
+Depending on the age of the person, this value gradually decreases from 21,000 to 12,000 and even to 5000 Hz in older people.

-Sound power is measured in decibels.
-Here are some of the sounds rated in these units:
+The strength of sound is measured in decibels.
+Here are some sounds measured in these units:

 0 – absolute silence

-10 - rustle of leaves falling from a tree
+10 – rustling of leaves falling from a tree

 20 – whisper